lopezpdvn/aspnet5co/pages/methodology.md

 * Community work done is judged adequate enough and adequate to be graded as the assigned academic project.

-* Personally, advocacy will certaintly continue.
+* Personally, advocacy will continue.